 If the person becomes aggressive and becomes physically violent against you, becomes a threat to the public, or starts having a life-threatening condition, you must contact emergency services to help stabilize them.
 While you may feel the guilt of calling emergency services, the person will eventually understand that it was for their well being.

-During an LSD trip, effects vary from person to person.
+During an LSD trip, effects can vary from person to person.
 However, there are some aspects of the experience that seem to be consistent from person to person.
 For this reason, the effects here may not represent everyone's experience on the substance but might provide a point reference.

 Onset (t+ 15 - 30 minutes)

 One of the main effects common at this stage is a relaxing yet stimulating body high, like a feeling of built-up energy.
 Spontaneous giggling may start at this stage.
 Music euphoria may start to become apparent.
 Visual distortions may also start to occur.
 This stage is milder in effects than later parts of the experience.

 Visuals will start to become more apparent at this stage.
 Spontaneous giggling and stimulating effects of LSD may get stronger as well.
 Some visuals at this stage may be the "breathing walls" effect, tracers, color enhancement, warping, or streaks of colors that appear if you stare at a surface for long enough.

 Music at this stage can sound more pleasant and immersing.
 Changes in perception and thought may also become apparent at this point.
 Some anxiety may surface, it is important to try to remain calm.
 If you're prone to anxiety, many recommend meditating during this stage to help calm them down.
 Additionally, thought loops may begin to manifest during this time, and short term memory may become impaired (temporarily of course).